edwaldoalmeida/coding-exercises-javascript/README.md

 # Coding Exercises in JavaScript

-These are coding exercises I've been doing to keep the *momentum*.
+Coding exercises to keep the *momentum* and because "Practice makes perfect".

 ## Running